Home Refresh: How To Paint Over Painted Cabinets

 #2: Does the Type of Paint You Use Matter?

-Just like with any other painting task, attaining a successful outcome largely hinges on the quality and type of paint that you use.
+Like any other painting task, achieving a successful outcome largely depends on the quality and type of paint used.

-Generally, any premium paint type, whether latex or enamel-based, is expected to endure daily kitchen rigors and cleaning admirably.
+Generally, any premium paint type, whether latex or enamel-based, is expected to admirably endure daily kitchen rigors and cleaning.

-However, several paint companies such as Benjamin Moore and Behr have specially designed products for trim and cabinet painting.
-These kinds of paints not only provide a leveled application ideal for cabinetry and trim but can also deliver a sleek, sophisticated finish.
+However, several paint companies, such as Benjamin Moore and Behr, have specially designed products for trim and cabinet painting.
+These paints not only provide a leveled application ideal for cabinetry and trim but can also deliver a sleek, sophisticated finish.

-It’s worth noting that gloss or semi-gloss paints are exceptional when it comes to resisting scratches and offering a long-lasting finish, making them ideal for heavy-duty areas.
+It’s worth noting that gloss or semi-gloss paints are exceptional for resisting scratches and offering a long-lasting finish, making them ideal for heavy-duty areas.
 They also handle cleaning pretty effectively, ensuring your painted surfaces maintain their allure for a considerable period.

 #3: How Long Does it Take to Paint Over Painted Cabinets?

-Taking on the task of painting over painted cabinets is not a quick weekend DIY mission where you can hastily apply a standard latex paint.
-Sometimes painting your cabinets on your own can take up to two weeks.
+Painting over painted cabinets is not a quick weekend DIY mission where you can hastily apply standard latex paint.
+Sometimes, painting your cabinets on your own can take up to two weeks.
 It necessitates the usage of suitable paint, like urethane trim enamel or latex enamel, as well as an appropriate primer.

 If you’re unwilling to put in the necessary preparation time or patiently approach this DIY painting enterprise, it may not be the right project for you to tackle alone.